Soft skills & personality

 To demonstrate to you how internal processes work and that it takes active action to be unhealthy, in this section we present what you have to do to be really burnt out:

 You won’t become dissatisfied and stressed if you accept the situation as it is.
-Even if you were to work 14 hours a day, this would not automatically lead to you being stressed.
+Even if you worked 14 hours a day, it wouldn’t automatically make you stressed.

 If you want to feel really bad, you can do the following:

-- Place a TARGET state next to the ACTUAL state in your mind that is as far removed from the ACTUAL state as possible: only when you assign an attractive TARGET state to the current situation (ACTUAL situation) that you are striving for and that is as far removed from the current ACTUAL state as possible will it even be possible for you to be stressed.
+1. Place a TARGET state next to the ACTUAL state in your mind that is as far removed from the ACTUAL state as possible: Only when you assign an attractive TARGET to the current situation (ACTUAL situation) that you are striving for and that is as far removed from the current ACTUAL state as possible, only then will it be possible for you to be stressed at all.

 Example of possible TARGETs for 14 hours of work: